 [Pride and Prejudice] is rather too light & bright & sparkling; —it wants shade; —it wants to be stretched out here & there with a long Chapter […] about something unconnected with the story; an Essay on Writing, a critique on Walter Scott, or the history of Bonaparte —or anything that would form a contrast & bring the reader with increased delight to the playfulness & Epigrammatism of the general stile.
 (Letter to Cassandra Austen, February 4, 1813)

 Austen was pretty much the first writer to say, hey, you know what else is interesting?
-Our actual, universal, live experiences, how people interact with one another, and how relationships happen or don't.
+Our actual, universal, lived experiences, how people interact with one another, and how relationships happen or don't.
 In other words, pretty much everything that isn't about vampires or zombies or desert islands comes straight from her.
 And that's worth caring about.